When you have a lot of projects and tasks it can be nice to separate what is currently actionable/relevant and what you want to do "later".

 If you sent an item to the Backburner through a designated label, removing that label will move the item to the regular Master List.

 If you are using the Backburner strategy and Smart Lists make sure to exclude the Backburner items from any Smart Lists where you don't want to see them.
 There is a specific Backburner filter in the Smart List settings.

-The backburner will play an important role once we roll out start dates (e.g. don't work on this before December 1st) and dependencies (e.g. only work on this project after project X is finished).
-Any item that is not "ready for action" yet based on these parameters will live in the Backburner and automatically get moved when the time is ready.
+The backburner also plays an important role with start dates (e.g. don't work on this before December 1st) and dependencies (e.g. only work on this project after project X is finished).
+Any item that is not "ready for action" yet based on these parameters will live in the Backburner and automatically get moved out of the Backburner when the time is ready.